mattcarlotta/nvi/README.md

 # nvi

-A fast, cross-platform, exec-free `.env` parser and emitter.
+A fast, cross-platform, exec-free, RegEx-free `.env` parser and emitter.

 - only ever reads files and writes bytes
 - never spawns a process: on Unix, `xargs` and `env` do the execution; on Windows, PowerShell does